Marta Rodriguez

-Marta Rodriguez (born 1 December 1933) is a Colombian documentary filmmaker, producer, director, and writer.
+Marta Rodriguez (born 1 December 1933) is a prolific Colombian documentary filmmaker, producer, director, and writer.
 Rodriguez was married to Jorge Silva, who served as co-director on many of their projects.
 Her notable films include Chircales (1972), Campesinos (1975), and Nuestra voz de tierra, memoria y futuro (1982).
-Rodriguez's works focuses on the lives and experiences of Colombia's working class.
-Rodriguez is considered a pioneer of anthropological documentary filmmaking in Latin America.
+Her works focuses on the lives and experiences of Colombia's working class.
+She is considered a pioneer of anthropological documentary filmmaking in Latin America.